error-try-again/QRGen/README.md

 ## Summary

-This project aims to automate the setup of a full-stack QR code generation service within rootless, dockerized environments.
-The project is written in TS (Express), TSX (Vite/React), Bash/Shell (Automation) and has several layers.
+This project aims to automate the setup of a scalable full-stack QR code generation service within a rootless Docker environment, with a focus on security, ease of use, and simplicity.
+The project is written in TS (Express), TSX (Vite/React), Bash/Shell (Automation) and has several key layers.

-    Installers:
-        1. Dependency installation, running depends.sh as root ensures that all of the required dependencies are present, and that the required (non-root) user is set up correctly.
-        2. Project installation, running install.sh kicks off a set of scripts that provision multiple custom docker instances, configuration files, and automated features.
-    Backend: A Node.js server powered by Express, which handles the project API.
-    Frontend: A Vite-React TSX application powered by NGINX, providing SSL termination in the case it's setup, and proxying backend queries.
-    SSL/Certbot: A custom certbot image, automatically built from sources, provides the infrastructure necessary for production SSL certificates.
+The idea was initially conceived when I found myself needing to generate a large number of QR codes for a project, and I was unable to find a suitable self-hostable solution.
+I decided to build my own, and QRGen was born.

+The project is free because I was so damn sick of seeing QR code generation services monetizing the hell out of their users.
+I hope others find it useful and can make use of what I've built here.

-The entire project is self-hostable and has been built over <s>a weekend</s> about a month.
+The project is self-hostable and has been developed over approximately a month.
-Although it's been thoroughly tested manually at the time of writing, unit tests are still a work in progress.

-There might be some unforeseen bugs and rough edges.
-For the future of the project, see the Roadmap section.
-If you encounter any bugs, please feel free to open an issue or a pull request so that I can investigate further.
+It's undergone extensive manual testing.
+Continuous improvements and bug fixes are expected, with contributions welcome.

+A full write up and comprehensive documentation is coming soon, but for now, here's a quick overview of the project.

 ## Features

-* Self-hostable QR code generation service (Docker)
+_QRGen supports the following formats for regular and bulk QR code generation (E.g.
-* Supports Bulk QR code generation (up to 1000 QR codes at a time)
+1000+ QR codes at once):_

-* Supports multiple QR code formats (URL, SMS, Email, Events, Phone, Geolocation, Wifi, Zoom, Contact, Text)
+- Text
+- URLs & links
+- SMS
+- Email
+- Events
+- Phone
+- Geolocation
+- Wifi
+- Zoom
+- Digital Contact Cards
+- Crypto Currencies

+_UI_

+- Dark mode, responsive, and mobile-friendly design.

+_Tech_

-* Supports multiple QR code sizes
+- Self-hostable QR code generation
+    - Supports custom domains and subdomains, custom ports, etc.
-* Supports multiple QR code error correction levels
+    - Various formats and sizes, with multiple error correction levels.
-* Responsive design
-* Mobile friendly
-* Dark mode
+    - Highly automated & scalable.
+    - Supports multiple environments (development, staging, production, etc.)
+        - Self-signed SSL certificate support for development environments.
+(TLS 1.2 & 1.3)
+        - LetsEncrypt support for staging & production environments.
+        - Automated SSL certificate renewal via cron.
+- Rootless & Dockerized.
+- Security features: CORS, rate limiting, OCSP stapling, HSTS, and more.
-* QR Generation APIs (POST /qr/generate) or (POST /qr/batch)
+- Provides QR Generation web APIs (POST /qr/generate) or (POST /qr/batch)
-* CORS support, Rate limiting, and other security features
-* Supports Custom Domains & Subdomains
-* Supports SSL termination using LetsEncrypt with automatic SSL certificate installation
-* Supports automatic SSL certificate renewal (via cronjob)
-* Supports Self-signed SSL certificates (for development environments)

 # Desktop Examples